36 early treatment and prophylaxis studies

 Figure 2 shows stages of possible treatment for

 COVID-19.
 Prophylaxis refers to regularly taking medication before

 becoming sick, in order to prevent or minimize infection.
 Early

 Treatment refers to treatment immediately or soon after symptoms appear,

 while Late Treatment refers to more delayed treatment.

-mortality results, COVID-19 case results, and viral clearance results only.
+cases, and viral clearance results only.
+Figure 13

-Figure 10 shows results for peer reviewed trials only.
+shows results for peer reviewed trials only.
+Table 1

 Total number of studies